Wenabozho was kind of a shrewd fellow. Wenabozho was

 learned the hard way.

-The kids would get to thinking and they'd laugh.
+The kids would get to thinking when they heard that story, and they'd laugh.
 They learn from

 that.
 The children would ask themselves, "Why did those woodchucks say,